MoistSadness/Airline-Booking-CPP/README.md

 Different planes have different layouts
-Use a 2 dimensional array of seatstructures to represent the seats on the plane N = not a seat p = seat taken by passenger
+Use a 2 dimensional array of seatstructures to represent the seats on the plane N = not a seat p = seat taken by rando passenger
+  Y = your seat

   0 1 2 3 4 5 6
 0 N           N